High Performing Government

 Vision Statement

-The city government has to be responsive to the needs of its residents, businesses and partners.
+The city government has to be responsive to the needs of its residents, businesses and partners while also adapting to a changing environment.
 The delivery and/or the facilitation of the delivery of services is one of the cornerstones of effective local government.
 A responsive and effective city government does the following:

 • Transparency- the decision making processes must be open and as accessible as possible to allow the public to participate.
 Government records need to be available, easily accessible and in a timely manner.

-• Ethics- City officials and staff meet public expectations of very high ethical standards while representing the City.
+• Ethics- City officials, staff, and volunteers meet public expectations of very high ethical standards while representing the City.
 Ethical expectations directly relate to the credibility of the City and view that people have of it.
 City officials comply with statutory and regulatory requirements.

 • Problem Solving- the expectation is that the City government is an organization that functions to identify and develop solutions to address problems and the needs of the community.
 Data driven decision making is operationalized when and where appropriate.